(Reuters) - Britain’s election on June 8 will see some prominent lawmakers stand down, while others are hoping to return.

 George Osborne (Conservative, Tatton, 2001-2017)

-Osborne served as finance minister when the Conservative Party returned to government in a coalition in 2010.
+Osborne served as Chancellor of the Exchequer when the Conservative Party returned to government in a coalition in 2010.
 One of former prime minister David Cameron’s chief strategists, he was sacked by Prime Minister Theresa May following Cameron’s resignation after Britain voted to leave the European Union last year.

 In a letter to constituents, Osborne said that he did not “want to spend the rest of my life just being an ex-Chancellor.
 I want new challenges.”
 He added that he was stepping down as a lawmaker “for now” and said “it’s still too early to be writing my memoirs”.

 Alan Johnson (Labour, Hull West and Hessle, 1997-2017)